wp-plugins/just-writing/readme.txt

 	* Per-user preferences for which buttons to display
 	* Option to start in DFWM for new posts
 	* Option to start in DFWM when editing posts
-	* 'lighter' border option for title/body area
-	* Option to disable editor mode bar.
+	* Option to add a DFWM link to the pages/posts list to go directly to DFWM

 This code is released under the GPL v2, see license.txt for details.